ischool-590pr-2019-fall/final_projects/README.md

 ## Hypothesis
+- People are not satisfied with the app will be more likely to publish the reviews

+  *find the percentage of people writing reviews V.S. rating score relationship*

+- review word analysis

+  *part1: words frequency among all apps*

+  *part2: words frequency data visualization -->word cloud*

+  *part3: a closer look in terms of positive/negative/netural comments*

 - The rating will be higher if the application needs to be paid.

   *find the rating score and price relations*

+- There is biased price in Applestore

+  *find the same app, compare the price*

 - For those apps higher than normal price in the store($0.99), they fall into a specific genre--Game.